Echo Canyon Rock Climbing

 Echo Canyon is easy to find and has one of the shortest approaches of any area in the park.
 Follow the park road to a turn around with a gazebo at the end (and restrooms of to the right).
 From the gazebo, walk down the stairs to the creek, and follow the obvious trail that leads toward the dome.
 Approximately a third of the way up the dome, the trail splits at a wooden sign: the summit trail branches right while the Echo Canyon Trail goes left.
 Follow the Echo Canyon trail over the saddle between the two domes and down a rocky draw.
 There are several large boulders and a small interpretive board with a map of the park at the base of the draw.
 Two climbers' trails lead to east side of the canyon: the purple trail is used to access Throne Rock, Orange Peel, and Motorboat while the green trail leads to Rapeller�s Rock and Triple Cracks.
 On the opposite side of the boulders, a red trail takes you to The Frog.

-25 Total Routes
+33 Total Climbing Routes

-Browse More Classics in Echo Canyon
+Browse More Rock Climbing Classics in Echo Canyon

 Featured Route For Echo Canyon